 Ancient Egyptian Medicine – John F. Nunn, pub.
 British Museum Press.
 A medic’s eye view.
 Many problems of identifying ancient plants with certainty.

 An Ancient Egyptian Herbal – Lise Manniche, pub.
 AUC Press.
-A very good introduction outlining the gardens and natural resources of the ancient Egyptians; useful reference section despite problems with identification of plants.
+An excellent introduction outlining the gardens and natural resources of the ancient Egyptians; useful reference section despite problems with identification of plants.

 The Pharaoh’s Kitchen – Magda Mehdawy and Amr Hussein, pub.
 AUC Press.
-Interesting insights; plenty of recipes (though “lotus “blossoms may not be so easy to find in the local market!)
+Interesting insights; plenty of recipes, though “lotus “blossoms may not be so easy to find in the local market nowadays!
 Illustrated.

-For specialist studies of ancient Egypt, as interesting as they are challenging, you might try books authored or edited by Jan Assmann, Professor of Egyptology at Heidelberg University in Germany – e.g The Mind of Egypt, pub.
+Specialist studies of ancient Egypt, as interesting as they are challenging, authored/ edited by Jan Assmann, formerly Professor of Egyptology at Heidelberg University, Germany – e.g The Mind of Egypt, pub.
 Harvard University Press.

 EGYPTIAN WRITERS – translated into English

 My preference is for writers of an older generation, such as Tawfiq Al-Hakim (playwright and novelist).
-More prolific was novelist and commentator Naguib Mahfouz, whose works I rarely read; but since he won the Nobel Prize, I think he should be mentioned!
+More prolific was novelist and commentator Naguib Mahfouz, whose works I rarely read; but since he won the Nobel Prize, he should be mentioned!
 Many Egyptian novels were published in the past by Heinemann in the African Writers series; their works now appear under the impress of the AUC.
-For modern/contemporary writers, try Alaa Al-Aswany (The Yacoubian Building; Chicago), or the late Radwa Ashour.
-Warning: not all authors are well served by their translators.
+For modern/contemporary writers, try Latifa Al-Zayyat’s The Open Door, first published in 1960, and a milestone in modern feminist writing in Egypt; Alaa Al-Aswany (The Yacoubian Building; Chicago), or works by the late Radwa Ashour (Granada – an historical novel set in Spain; Blue Lorries).
 Writing in English is Ahdaf Soueif, whose romantic The Map of Love (pub.
 Bloomsbury) is a modern exploration of the ancient Osiris myth.